 Our testers experienced very long wait times.
 Once they were able to talk to a representative, many of their questions seemed to need referral to a supervisor, adding more delay to the process of getting help, and indicating that the depth and breadth of product knowledge among the customer service agents needs improvement.
 If they asked for a call back about an issue, they usually do not get one.
 E-mail requests and postal letters generally went unanswered.
 Of the three instances in which testers were told that company owner, Michael Isaacs, "would get back to you", with an answer to one of our test questions, he has gotten back exactly never — but at least he is consistent.

-Contrast Mico to the customer service provided by
+Contrast Mico and Grohe customer service to the service provided by

-We have not sampled the after-sale customer services of every single major faucet manufacturer in the world, but we will take a chance and proclaim Moen's to be the very best customer service anywhere in the faucet world.
+We have not sampled the after-sale customer services of every single major faucet manufacturer in the world, but we will take a chance and proclaim Moen's to be the very best customer service anywhere.
 It is absolutely a first class act.

 Moen's process for quickly getting you a replacement part for a broke faucet is nearly as painless as can be.
 Many times you can take the defective part down to the local hardware store, one that sells Moen products, and exchange it for a new part right on the spot.
 Moen then sends the store a replacement for its inventory. f the store does not carry the part, then a quick call to 1-800-BUY-MOEN puts you in touch with a customer service representative who has been very well trained on Moen products, and you will usually get the part by express delivery in about four working days.

 originally had serious customer service issues when it introduced its Chinese-made faucets to North America in 2000, earing several years of straight "F"s from the Better Business Bureau.
-But it worked hard to improve, and has, working it's way back up to an A- with the BBB.
-Not great, but a far cry from what it was ten years ago.
+But it worked hard to improve, and has, working it's way back up to an A- with the BBB — a far cry from what it was ten years ago.

 The Philosophy of Warranty